 Chronic Traumatic Encephalopathy (CTE)

-What is chronic traumatic encephalopathy?
+What is chronic traumatic encephalopathy (CTE)?

-Who is at risk for chronic traumatic encephalopathy?
+How common is chronic traumatic encephalopathy?

 What are the symptoms of chronic traumatic encephalopathy?

-Symptoms of CTE can include:
+Common symptoms of CTE can include:

-- Balance and movement difficulties
+- Balance problems and walking unsteadily.

 What causes chronic traumatic encephalopathy?

 CTE happens because of a combination of factors.
 These factors include:

 - A history of repeated head injuries.
 The most widely known factor contributing to CTE is a history of repeated head impacts.
 A person doesn’t have to lose consciousness (also known as being “knocked out”) from these impacts.
 Instead, the effects of repeated head impacts accumulate over time.
 That can cause a person to develop CTE.